Mario Bros.: Reception

 Mario Bros. was initially a modest success in arcades, with an estimated 2,000 arcade cabinets sold in the United States by July 1983.
-It went on to be highly successful in American arcades.
+It became highly successful in American arcades.

 In Japan, Game Machine listed Mario Bros. as the third most successful new table arcade unit of July 1983.
 In the United States, Nintendo sold 3,800 Mario Bros. arcade cabinets.
-The arcade cabinets have since become mildly rare and hard to find.
-Despite being released during the video game crash of 1983, the arcade game was not affected.
+The arcade cabinets have since become mildly rare.
+The arcade game was not affected by its release during the video game crash of 1983.
 Video game author Dave Ellis considers it one of the more memorable classic games.
-To date in Japan, the Famicom version of Mario Bros. has sold more than 1.63 million copies, and the Famicom Mini re-release has sold more than 90,000 copies.
-The Nintendo Entertainment System (NES) version went on to sell 2.28 million cartridges worldwide.
-The Atari 2600 version also sold 1.59 million cartridges, making it one of the bestselling games of 1983.
-This brings total Atari 2600, NES and Famicom Mini cartridge sales to million units sold worldwide.
+In Japan, more than 1.63 million copies of the Famicom version of Mario Bros. have been sold, and more than 90,000 copies of the Famicom Mini re-release.

+The Nintendo Entertainment System (NES) version had 2.28 million cartridges sold worldwide.
+The Atari 2600 version's sales of 1.59 million cartridges made it one of the bestselling games of 1983.
+This brings total Atari 2600, NES, and Famicom Mini cartridge sales to million units sold worldwide.

 The NES and Atari versions of Mario Bros. received positive reviews from Computer and Video Games in 1989.
 They said the NES version is "incredibly good fun" especially in two-player mode, the Atari VCS version is "just as much fun" but with graphical restrictions, and the Atari 7800 version is slightly better.